ctlauritzen12/exceptions/README.md

-This repository contains some project work for CS 405 secure coding
+##This repository contains code show the use of exceptions